leanprover/theorem_proving_in_lean4/type_classes.md

 Now, let's explore another application.
 We often need an arbitrary element of a given type.

--- really?
+TODO: really?
 I've never needed that, I don't even know what it mean.

 Recall that types may not have any elements in Lean.

--- Recall from where exactly???
+TODO: Recall from where exactly???
--- should add that "this is called an "empty" type" to tie it together with line 152 below.
+TODO: should add that "this is called an "empty" type" to tie it together with line 152 below.

 It often happens that we would like a definition to return an arbitrary element in a "corner case."
 For example, we may like the expression ``head xs`` to be of type ``a`` when ``xs`` is of type ``List a``.

--- this example is the only thing I understand in this paragraph.
+TODO: this example is the only thing I understand in this paragraph.

 Similarly, many theorems hold under the additional assumption that a type is not empty.
 For example, if ``a`` is a type, ``exists x : a, x = x`` is true only if ``a`` is not empty.

--- why ?
+TODO: why ?
 Why can't x = x also be true when a is empty?
 Wouldn't that be like saying "nothing = nothing" ?

--- so all this to explain why "Inhabited" exists, but I don't see how any of it helps.
-This line 160 stands on it's own - I can easily imagine why it's nice to have a default value for a type...
+TODO: so all this to explain why "Inhabited" exists, but I don't see how any of it helps.
+The following line actually stands on it's own - I can easily imagine why it's nice to have a default value for a type...
 But why is it called `Inhabited` instead of `Default` ?

 The standard library defines a type class ``Inhabited`` to enable type class inference to infer a "default" or "arbitrary" element of an inhabited type.
 The standard definition looks like this: